zeycoder/zeycoder/README.md

 Hi 👋 My name is Zeynep Arslan
 ==============================

-I graduated from Celal Bayar University Software Engineering this year ( 2023 Agust ).
+I graduated from Celal Bayar University Software Engineering this year(2023 Agust).
 I am developing myself in React Native.
 And I have approximately one year of internship experience in this field.

-* ✉️  You can contact me at [zynparsln.5561@gmail.com](mailto:zynparsln.5561@gmail.com)
+* ✉️  You can contact me at [zyneparslan.tr@gmail.com](mailto:zynepaarslan.tr@gmail.com)
 * 🧠  I'm learning React Native

 ### Skills